 Android Authority's video breakdown also reveals some intriguing new tiles for outdoor air quality and temperature control.
 There are fresh icons for video and thermometer functions scattered throughout the Home page.
 That thermometer icon is particularly interesting given that Google's teasing new Nest hardware for next month.

 This timing isn't coincidental.
-Google's been building toward this moment for months, quietly testing features in their while competitors like and scramble to integrate their own AI assistants into smart home control.
+Google's been building toward this moment for months, quietly testing features in their Public Preview program while competitors like Amazon and Apple scramble to integrate their own AI assistants into smart home control.